John Lewis: Freedom Riders

 In an interview with CNN during the 40th anniversary of the Freedom Rides, Lewis recounted the violence he and the 12 other original Freedom Riders endured.
 In Birmingham, the Riders were beaten by an unrestrained mob including KKK members (notified of their arrival by police) with baseball bats, chains, lead pipes, and stones.
 The police arrested them, and led them across the border into Tennessee before letting them go.
-The Riders reorganized and rode to Montgomery, where they were met with more violence.
+The Riders reorganized and rode to Montgomery, where they were met with more violence at the local Greyhound station.
 There Lewis was hit in the head with a wooden crate.
 "It was very violent.
 I thought I was going to die.
 I was left lying at the Greyhound bus station in Montgomery unconscious", said Lewis, remembering the incident.

 When CORE gave up on the Freedom Ride because of the violence, Lewis and fellow activist Diane Nash arranged for Nashville students from Fisk and other colleges to take it over and bring it to a successful conclusion.

 In February 2009, 48 years after the Montgomery attack, Lewis received a nationally televised apology from Elwin Wilson, a white southerner and former Klansman.

 Lewis wrote in 2015 that he had known the young activists Michael Schwerner and Andrew Goodman from New York.
 They, along with James Chaney, a local African-American activist from Mississippi, were abducted and murdered in June 1964 in Neshoba County, Mississippi, by members of the Ku Klux Klan including law enforcement.